edgexfoundry/device-onvif-camera/doc/auto-discovery.md

 ## Device Status
-The device status is related to the rediscovery of the cameras.
-It is a separate backgorund service running constantly to determine the most accurate operating status of the existing cameras.
+The device status goes hand in hand with the rediscovery of the cameras, but goes beyond the scope of just discovery.
+It is a separate background task running at a specified interval (default 30s) to determine the most accurate operating status of the existing cameras.

 ### States and Descriptions
 Currently there are 4 different statuses that a camera can have